yalfah/AutoSort/README.md

 3. A camera to take images of discarded items
 4. Classification application that can run on edge device to determine where an item needs to go

-This repo provides a simple example of item #4 only
+This repo provides a simple example of item #4